fangohr/finmag/install/README.md

 --------

 A major challenge in installing FinMag are the binary dependencies; in particular on FEniCS.
-The FEniCS API has changed occasionally, and we the finmag project has not always kept up with these changes.
+The FEniCS API has changed occasionally, and the finmag project has not always kept up with these changes.
 As a result, it depends on a particular version of FEniCS.
 Through some mistake, that version has disappearend from dpkg servers.
 However,